anngroong/podcasts/content/episode/175-latest-peace-developments-ruben-vardanyan-state-minister-artsakh.md

 # Wrap-up

 We hope you found our [Week in Review](https://podcasts.groong.org/) helpful.
 We invite your feedback and your suggestions.
-You can [find us](https://linktr.ee/groong) on most social media and podcast platforms.
-Don’t forget to subscribe to our channel on YouTube, **Follow** us on Twitter, and **Like** our Facebook page.

-Thanks to Laura Osborn for the music on our podcasts.
+You can [**find us**](https://linktr.ee/groong) on most social media and podcast platforms.
+Thanks to **Laura Osborn** for the music on our podcasts.
 On behalf of everyone in this episode, we thank you for listening.
 Stay well, we’ll be back next week.